Abertay University: History

-The following history to 1988 provides a summary account that relies primarily on the book published by Dundee Institute of Technology in 1989, 'The First Hundred Years: 1888-1988'.
-Where additional sources have been used, post 1988, these have been cited accordingly.

-The Baxter bequest (1872)
+1872–1900: The Baxter bequest and Founding

-In 1872 Sir David Baxter, 1st Baronet of Kilmaron, died and bequeathed £20,000 (£1,581,200 adjusting for inflation) for the establishment of a mechanics' institute in Dundee.
-The Baxter bequest was intended to create an educational establishment permitting young (male) working mechanics and other craftsmen to better themselves.
+In 1872 Sir David Baxter, 1st Baronet of Kilmaron, died and bequeathed £20,000 (£ million adjusting for inflation) for the establishment of a mechanics' institute in Dundee.
+The Baxter bequest was intended to create an educational establishment permitting young male working mechanics and other craftsmen to better themselves.
 After some years of delay the trustees finalised a scheme and met the conditions of the bequest and the Dundee Technical Institute opened on 15 October 1888 in grounds, purchased from University College, Dundee, adjacent to Small's Wynd, Dundee.
-Initially 238 students enrolled and classes were conducted based on the syllabus of the Government Science and Art Department of South Kensington and the City & Guilds of London Institute.
-Subjects were primarily scientific and technical although applied art was also taught, and jute spinning and textile design were soon added to the portfolio.

 In 1901 the Dundee Technical Institute enrolled 723 part-time students and was one of the first education hubs to be recognised as a 'central institution' by the Scotch Education Department.
 In 1906 a new site in Bell Street, Dundee was purchased to build a larger complex to accommodate a growing student population.
 In 1911 the completed complex was formally opened as the Dundee Technical College & School of Art.
-The portfolio had by now expanded again to include marine engineering and navigation.

-The First World War retarded enrolments and growth but the vocational nature of the institute meant that its classes were highly relevant to the war effort.
-Records show that the first women students enrolled in 1914.
-After the war, the institute continued to expand adding a new school of pharmacy, and more specialist classes in engineering and building.
-Commercial classes in finance, economics and accounting were added to support trade at home and abroad.

-The Duncan of Jordanstone bequest (1909)

-In 1909 James Duncan of Jordanstone left £60,000 (£4,993,263 adjusting for inflation) to establish an art college in Dundee.
-It was only after a lengthy legal battle surrounding this bequest and the right of the existing college to spend the money, that a new scheme was entered into in 1933 permitting the establishment of the Dundee Institute of Art and Technology.
-The scheme allowed for separate technical and art colleges under a single governance framework.
-Plans for a new art college were drawn up in 1937.
-However, owing to the outbreak of the Second World War, plans were delayed and construction did not begin until 1953.
+1900–1994: Second bequest and First degrees

+In 1909 James Duncan of Jordanstone left £60,000 (£ million adjusting for inflation) to establish an art college in Dundee.
 The college of art became a formally separate institution, known as the Duncan of Jordanstone College of Art and Design, in 1975, remaining independent until 1994 when it became part of the University of Dundee.